Diogo-MD/management-reservation-system/README.md

 - [Postagem da instituição](https://www.instagram.com/p/DDiDp1vPIyS/)

 <p align="center">
-  Implemented through the course TI04 - Informatics for the Internet at SENAC.
+  Developed as part of the TI04 - Informatics for the Internet course at SENAC.
 </p>